OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/listing_variables.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In some cases, it might be convenient to only list residuals above a given tolerance.
 The
-:code:`list_residuals` method provides an optional argument, `tol` for this purpose.
+:code:`System.list_residuals` method provides an optional argument, `tol` for this purpose.

 .. embed-test::
     openmdao.core.tests.test_impl_comp.ListFeatureTestCase.test_list_residuals_with_tol